bmaso/osm-games/backgammon/README.md

    actual game play.

 1. _"Incorrect match length" rule._ Interpretation of the WBGF "Incorrect match length" rule as stated in the official rules is an indecidable proposition (in the Godel sense), as there is no reference to what "match length" is or what a "correct" match length would be throughout the entire rule corpus.
 This module makes no attempt to impose an iterpretation.

+1. _Dice Rolls_ and _Checker Movements._ The WBGF rules concerning die rolls and checker moves have a lot of corner conditions and special cases.
+Checker on the bar must re-enter the baord before checkers on the board can be moved.
+If a die roll cannot be applied, the die roll is forfeit.
+If both die rolls _can_ be played, the player is obligated to play both.
+But if only one die roll or the other can be played, but not both, then the player is obligated to player the _higher_ die roll.
+And doubles count 4 times, so the same rules about if a roll can be played then it must applies to up to 4x when double are rolled, which can lead to 0, 1, 2, 3 or 4 die rolls being forfeit or played in a single turn.
+If a player wins by using just 1 of 2 die rolls, tehnically one of the die rolls is "forfeit", because it can't be played.
+Truly, it's complicated to describe.

+   Rather than try to write a single logical equation describing all valid turns of 2 die on all possible valid boards, I have opted to describe _8_ different operations:
+   1. Non-doubles, forfeit both die values
+   1. Non-doubles, forfeit one dice value
+   1. Non-doubles, play both die values
+   1. Doubles, foreit all 4 die values
+   1. Doubles, forfeit 3 of 4 die values
+   1. Doubles, forfeit 2 of 4 die values
+   1. Doubles, forfeit 1 of 4 die values
+   1. Doubles, play all 4 die values

 ## Domain Datatypes and Validation Functions